nellarro/int-web-dev/README.md

 - 1 image
 - 1 link to go back to the home page

+Your student profile page should link to the main `index.html` page so that when your name is clicked, you are re-directed to your student profile page.

 Bonus:
 Give us a little bit of style!